chingu-voyage4/Toucans-Team-14/README.md

 * [@laurend](https://github.com/LaurenDoughty)
 * [@stufinn](https://github.com/stufinn)

-_This cloned website was created as an educational exercise as part of Chingu.
+_This cloned website was created as an educational exercise as part of Chingu, Voyage 4.
 Chingu "connects motivated learners with shared goals to learn, help and build together".
 Visit https://chingu.io/ for more information._